georchestra/georchestra-gateway/docs/gatewify-an-app.md

 * `sec-firstname` is the first name (LDAP `givenName`)
 * `sec-lastname` is the second name (LDAP `sn`)
 * `sec-tel` is the user phone number (LDAP `telephoneNumber`)

-* `sec-json-user` is a json representation of the user object.
+* `sec-json-user` is a Base64 json representation of the user object.
-* `sec-json-organization` is a json representation of the organization object.
+* `sec-json-organization` is a Base64 json representation of the organization object.

+You can also use the [ready-to-launch example](https://github.com/georchestra/sample-docker-composition/tree/main/gateway/new-app) to check how headers are sent to the application.

 You can find full configuration in [HeaderMappings.java](https://github.com/georchestra/georchestra-gateway/blob/main/gateway/src/main/java/org/georchestra/gateway/model/HeaderMappings.java) file.
 You just need to rename fields from camelCase (in java file) to kebab-case (in yaml file).